 This.
 Right.
 Here.
 Absolutely divine ‘fried’ chicken, hot off my charcoal grill.
 Yes, grill.
 Before I got a Vortex, I had no idea that not only could I make fried chicken on a grill, I could make it with almost no effort at all.
 No deep fryer, no mess.

-This spicy buttermilk fried chicken is beyond tender and juicy.
+This spicy buttermilk fried chicken using the Vortex is beyond tender and juicy.
 It has a wonderful spicy kick to it, but it’s not overwhelming.
 And the skin?
 Oh, crunchy and delicious.
 Perfection without the oil.

-There’s absolutely nothing I would change about this recipe for spicy buttermilk fried chicken.
+There’s absolutely nothing I would change about this recipe for spicy buttermilk fried chicken using the Vortex.
 I enjoyed every single bite immensely.
-I think it’s the perfect fried chicken, and considering that I made it on my grill without deep frying it, I just could not possibly be happier with it.
+I think it’s the perfect fried chicken, and considering that I made it on my Weber grill without deep frying it, I just could not possibly be happier with it.

 To make sure the skin crisps up good and that the chicken pieces cook evenly, do not over-crowd them on your grill.
 Also, I do not flip my chicken as it cooks.
 I put it on, close the lid, and don’t mess with the chicken for 45 minutes.
 Just let it do it’s thing.